deadmanoz/deadmanoz.xyz/_posts/p2ms-data-carry-1.md

 Data carriage refers to the practice of embedding arbitrary, non-financial data into Bitcoin transactions and storing it permanently on the blockchain.
 Data carriage is a controversial topic in the Bitcoin community, with some viewing it as a legitimate use case for the blockchain, while others see it as an abuse of the system that adds blockchain bloat and raises costs for everyone.

-While there are many ways to embed data in Bitcoin transactions, this and the following post will explore the use of Pay-to-Multisig (P2MS) script types for data carriage.
+While there are many ways to embed data in Bitcoin transactions, this and the following posts will explore the use of Pay-to-Multisig (P2MS) script types for data carriage.
-This instalment explains the fundamentals of P2MS and how it's used for data carriage while [Part 2](./p2ms-data-carry-2) examines the magnitude of P2MS data carriage and its implications.
+This instalment explains the fundamentals of P2MS and how it's used for data carriage while [Part 2](./p2ms-data-carry-2) examines the magnitude of P2MS data carriage via an analysis of a snapshot of the UTXO set.
 Note that this post goes into detail in breaking down examples of the various protocols; these examples are collapsed by default but can be expanded.

 The use of P2MS script types seemed like a good place to start because: